Golf

 You’re betting on which player posts the better score:

-- Over the full tournament or
+Over the full tournament or

-- In a specific round
+In a specific round

 Odds are assigned based on form, course fit, and recent performance, and it’s common to see one golfer listed as a slight favorite.

-Top Finish Bets
+Top Finish Betting Markets

 When you like a golfer’s chances but aren’t confident they’ll win outright, finishing position bets offer a lower-risk alternative.